LancerComet/vue2-jsx-runtime/README.md

 For faster compilation, SWC is recommended.
 You can use [unplugin-swc](https://github.com/egoist/unplugin-swc) to make Vite uses SWC.

-Once you have switched to SWC (TSC) from ESBuild, you will not only be able to use this package, but also get more features like `emitDecoratorMetadata` which is not supported by ESBuild, and the whole process is still darn fast.
+Once you have switched to SWC (TSC) from ESBuild, you will not only be able to use JSX, but also get more features like `emitDecoratorMetadata` which is not supported by ESBuild, and the whole process is still darn fast.

 ### Configuration